CarinaKusaka15/CarinaKusaka15.github.io/project/CoastalMarineStressors/index.md

 ---
-title: Synthesis of historical whaling catch records of southern right whales in the Indo-Pacific
-summary: Ongoing project attempting to synthesis historical whaling catch records to better understand the impact and scale of historical southern right whaling.
+title: Coastal and Marine Ecosystems, CASC State of Knowledge Report
+summary: Co-authored the Coastal and Marine Ecosystems section: Interaction of Climate Change and Ecosystem Stressors, in collaboration with the USGS Climate Adaptation Science Center (CASC).
+Synthesized recent literature on the interaction of climate change and ecosystem stressors to the Pacific Region, and developed fact sheets for managers and decision-makers.

+Publication in Review.

 tags:
-  - whales
-  - whaling
+  - climate change
+  - coastal and marine ecosystem stressors
-  - SRW
+  - CASC
-date: '2017-04-27T00:00:00Z'
+date: '2025-05-11T00:00:00Z'

 # Optional external URL for project (replaces project detail page).
-external_link: ''
+# external_link: ''

 image:
   caption: